 When a pedestrian is hit by a car, they can end up with injuries like concussions, intracranial swelling, broken bones, and lacerations.
 In most of these accidents, the driver of the car will be at-fault in the eyes of the law.
 There are exceptions to this, especially if the pedestrian was not in a crosswalk or crossing at the corner or if they darted out into the street.
+If this happens to you, you will need to choose the best pedestrian accident lawyer to help get you the compensation you deserve.

 In 2017, almost 6,000 pedestrians were killed in traffic crashes, while around 137,000 were injured that same year.
 According to the Centers for Disease Control, pedestrians are almost twice as likely to be killed in a car accident than those who are occupants of a vehicle.